The Weekend (SZA song): Calvin Harris remix

-On December 15, 2017, a remix by Scottish DJ Calvin Harris titled "The Weekend (Funk Wav Remix)" was released for digital download and on streaming platforms.
+On December 15, 2017, a remix by Scottish producer Calvin Harris subtitled "Funk Wav Remix" was released for digital download and on streaming platforms.
 On January 6, 2018, it impacted adult contemporary radio stations in the United Kingdom.
 This remix is used as an intro to the weekend version of Good Morning Football on NFL Network.

 Background and composition

 Kat Bein of Billboard noted SZA's "immaculate vocal" swings with "serious attitude" over the song's "sex-time synths."
 Rose Lilah of HotNewHipHop had a similar notion, writing that Harris added "a bit of grooviness and funk to the record", creating a "more bouncy song" than the original song which for her, has a "sombre tone."

 The remix turned the song into a funk production with influences of old-school house music as noted by a Rap-Ups writer.
-Harris also added piano chords and a "toe-tapping slap" bass, Kat Bein from Billboard observed that Harris produced the remix on the same "70s poolside vibe" present on his Funk Wav Bounces Vol. 1 (2017) album which draws from a throwback sound reminiscent of funk, disco musical styles.
+Harris also added piano chords and a "toe-tapping slap" bass, Kat Bein from Billboard observed that Harris produced the remix on the same "'70s poolside vibe" present on his Funk Wav Bounces Vol. 1 (2017) album which draws from a throwback sound reminiscent of funk, disco musical styles.